Holographic approach to compact stars and their binary mergers: Building compact stars with a holographic Equation of State

 The Sakai-Sugimoto model has also been applied to the compact star context and been shown to lead to realistic outcomes \cite{Kovensky:2021kzl}.
 Similarly to the V-QCD construction discussed above, nuclear matter is treated in the homogeneous approximation, as a pointlike approximation for the baryons \cite{Bergman:2007wp} does not lead to a sequence of stars which would simultaneously satisfy the LIGO/Virgo tidal deformability constraint and support massive enough neutron stars \cite{Zhang:2019tqd}.
 More precisely, the work presented in \cite{Kovensky:2021kzl} uses the revisited treatment of \cite{Kovensky:2021ddl} with nonzero isospin chemical potential, which includes leptons in order to maintain charge neutrality in the presence of a disparity between neutrons and protons.
 The flavor action is treated in the Yang-Mills approximation.

 A novel component in \cite{Kovensky:2021kzl} is that the entire composition of the neutron star is modeled using holographic matter.
 In particular, the outer crust is constructed using a mixed phase description, where nuclear matter is spatially separated from the lepton gas.
-While the description of the matter especially in the low-density regime is not completely accurate and one should question the validity of holography at weak coupling, the ability to construct an entire star using holography is impressive.
-This has the advantage that the entire star has a single microscopic description.
+The ability to construct an entire star using holography is impressive: this has the advantage that the entire star has a single microscopic description.
 There are a few parameters left free, namely the 't Hooft coupling, the Kaluza-Klein scale $M_{KK}$, and a surface tension $\Sigma$, but choosing them appropriately one is able to produce EoSs inside the previously discussed striped band in the regime where matter is expected to be strongly coupled.
 Moreover, the mass-radius curves are also realistic.
 In fig.~\ref{fig:SShybrid}, we have shown a sample of EoSs as well as mass-radius curves.
 It should be noted that for all these parameter sets, the $1.4M_\odot$ stars conform with the LIGO/Virgo tidal deformability constraint and that the EoSs support two-solar-mass stars.

 As we have seen above, both V-QCD and the Sakai-Sugimoto model lead to realistic neutron stars and have predictive power.
 Let us next discuss in more detail the latter aspect, i.e.~precisely what predictions we can make.
 In both cases, the nuclear matter phase is quite stiff which means that one generically finds larger radii than with approaches where CET results are extrapolated \cite{Capano:2019eae} to larger densities.
 In particular, for $M=1.4M_\odot$ stars, the radii $R(1.4M_\odot)\equiv R_{1.4}$ are \bea \text{V-QCD \ : } \qquad\qquad & 12.8\text{km} \geq R_{1.4} \geq 10.9\text{km} & \\ \text{V-QCD with NICER constraints \ : } \qquad\qquad & 12.8\text{km} \geq R_{1.4} \geq 12.0\text{km} & \\ \text{Sakai-Sugimoto \ : } \qquad\qquad & R_{1.4} \approx (12.9, 11.8, 11.7, 10.7)\text{km} & \ . \eea In comparison, recent results based on CET calculations yield $R_{1.4}=11.0_{-0.6}^{+0.9}$km \cite{Capano:2019eae}.
 We note that for the V-QCD model the radii are constrained using the most recent {NICER} measurements for the radius of the millisecond pulsar PSR J0740+6620.
 We expect that implementing these constraints in the Sakai-Sugimoto model would similarly tighten the allowed window for $R_{1.4}$ especially on the lower end; the numbers quoted in (\ref{eq:SSradii}) correspond to the parameter sets $(\laYM,M_{KK})$ with fixed $\Sigma=1$MeV/fm$^2$ as used in fig.~\ref{fig:SShybrid}.